tensorflow/docs/site/en/community/roadmap.md

 ### End-to-end ML systems
 #### TensorFlow Hub:
-* Expand support for TF-Hub modules with TF Eager integration, Keras layers integration, and TensorFlow.js integration, and support for TF-Transform and TF-Data workflows.
+* Expand support for TF-Hub modules with TF Eager integration, Keras layers integration, and TensorFlow.js integration, and support for TF-Transform and TF-Data workflows

 #### TensorFlow Extended: